+Table 3 - NPAC Region Information

 Note that unlike typical Internet Browser HTTPS authentication, the certificate’s CN is not used to validate the hostname or IP address of the server.
 The CN in the certificates used for the NPAC XML interface contain the SPID value, not the hostname.
 Therefore, any attempt to perform hostname validation will fail.